open-cluster-management-io/enhancements/guidelines/README.md

   * The date that the proposal was last changed significantly.
   * In the form `yyyy-mm-dd`.
 * **see-also** Optional
-  * A list of other proposaals that are relevant to this proposal.
+  * A list of other proposals that are relevant to this proposal.
   * In the form `Proposal-123`.
 * **replaces** Optional
   * A list of proposals that this proposal replaces.
 Those proposals should list this proposal in